 Activity 3: Stretch Your Legs in a Lava Tube

 As you travel around and through Bend with kids, watch for the geologic clues its volcano-forged history–and future!
-Right in town, you’ll see the cinder cone of Pilot Butte rising up (you can drive to the top to take in the view), the landmark that once helped guide wagon trains crossing the Central Oregon Plateau.
+Right in town, you’ll see the cinder cone of Pilot Butte rising up (you can drive to the top to take in the view).
+This landmark once helped guide wagon trains crossing the Central Oregon Plateau.
 And to the south of town you’ll see the 7,000-year-old cinder cone called Lava Butte.

 That’s where the official–and still-active–Newberry National Volcanic Monument begins, stretching on for 55,500 acres (225 sq. kms).
 Among its marvels, you’ll find the 700-acre Big Obsidian Flow, the Lava Cast Forest, Newberry Caldera, and more.
-But if you ask me, there’s no more memorable way to teach your kids about the geology of Central Oregon than by taking them for a hike inside an actual lava tube–the only un-collapsed lava tube you’ll find in Oregon.
+Want a truly memorable way to teach your kids about the geology of Central Oregon?
+Take them for a hike inside an actual lava tube–the only un-collapsed lava tube you’ll find in Oregon.

-A visit to the one-mile-long Lava River Cave makes for a thrilling adventure illuminated only by the flashlights you carry yourself–and with the curves and unexpected jags of rock below, beside, and sometimes above you, you’ll want a light for each member in your party (there are some for rent at the entrance, but the prices are steep) and everyone should wear closed-toe shoes.
+A visit to the one-mile-long Lava River Cave makes for a thrilling adventure illuminated only by the flashlights you carry yourself.
+With the curves and unexpected jags of rock below, beside, and sometimes above you, you’ll want a light for each member in your party (there are some for rent at the entrance, but the prices are steep).
+Everyone should wear closed-toe shoes.

 Note: It gets very tight toward the end–claustrophobic members of your party might not want to go the entire way.
 Also, Lava River Cave is a steady 42 degrees Fahrenheit year round and you will all want to have your jackets inside, no matter how hot it may be above in the parking area.
 What’s more, remember there are roughly 150 steps down just to access the cave–which means another 150 steps to climb back up at the end of your hike (have snacks waiting in the car).